silverstripe/cwp/docs/en/01_Working_with_projects/14_Using_the_Watea_theme.md

 possible, as opposed to modifying and duplicating the templates.
 As a cascading theme, all templates in this theme will be applied over the top (with priority) of the CWP Starter theme.

-If you need to modify template markup from the SilverStripe framework, other modules or even the Starter theme, you can copy them into the "starter_watea" subtheme directory and modify them there.
+If you need to modify template markup from the SilverStripe framework, other modules or even the Starter theme, you can copy them into the "watea" subtheme directory and modify them there.

 ## Development